snehaM2210/snehaM2210/README.md

 - 🔭 I’m currently working on building skills in python
-- 🌱 Presently I'm also learning js,blender 3D and Unity
+- 🌱 Presently I'm also learning react & javascript
 - 👯 Eagerly looking forward to collaborate on Github
 - 🤔 I’m looking for help with websites,js and unity related stuff
 - 💬 Ask me about how to keep the josh(spirit) high even in worst situations!